 * Any substitutions to the stated academic prerequisites must be approved by the PTA Program Director prior to application to the PTA Program.

-The TEAS examination must be completed at any time prior to March 31 of the year in which the applicant expects to enter the technical phase of PTA training.
+The TEAS examination must be completed at any time prior to March 1st of the year in which the applicant expects to enter the technical phase of PTA training.
 Arrangements are to be made through the Testing & Learning Center, Room 220 of SouthArk's Student Center (SSC).
 There is a $ 55.00 charge for this examination.
-Applicants must achieve an acceptable score in all areas of the exam (minimal score requirements are as follows: Reading 55; Math 55; and English 55).
+Applicants must achieve an acceptable score in all areas of the exam (minimal score requirements are as follows: Composite Score 55; Reading 55).
 Students who are unsuccessful in meeting the minimal scoring requirements will be required to follow the Health Sciences policies regarding remediation and re-examination.
-PTA Program applicants are allowed to take the TEAS a maximum of three (3) times to achieve a successful score.
+PTA Program applicants are allowed to take the TEAS a maximum of three (4) times to achieve a successful score.
 Tutorial work is available in SouthArk’s Testing & Learning Center (at no charge) for the TEAS.
 Only scores obtained within 18 months of application will be accepted.